Recently, there has been terrorist attacks in Paris, Baghdad, Beirut, Fotokol, Bamako and other cities around the world.

 One of the rhetoric I have heard from some people is that NOTHING has changed since the Civil Right Movement.
 I’ve heard a few individuals say that the same rampant racism that existed in the 40’s and 50’s still exists today.

-I am appalled when I hear such statements.
+I am perplexed when I hear such statements.
 Statements like these are not only untrue but they completely dismiss any progress we have made so far as a society.

 How can anyone say that?